 1. We are RE-acting instead of responding.

-We are RE-acting (putting pressure on yourself to get it right.
-You are acting out your thoughts, instead of responding, which is more genuine and authentic).
+We are RE-acting (putting pressure on ourselves to get it right.
+You are acting out your thoughts instead of responding, which is more genuine and authentic).

 2. We make it a challenge instead of an opportunity.

-When we are challenged, we tend to react (see what I did there?) differently than when it is presented as an opportunity for us to become that which we seek.
+When we are challenged, we react (see what I did there?) differently than when we think of that challenge as an opportunity for us to become that which we seek.

-Think about it: the expert whom you follow or like the most is looking for a mentee, and has put out an open call for everyone who wants to apply – but ONLY for the next 45 minutes.
+Think about it: the expert you follow is looking for a mentee and has put out an open call for everyone who wants to apply – but ONLY for the next 45 minutes.

 This is the same obstacle that we have when we seek to improve ourselves by creating a self-improvement plan.

-“I could improve my response time to all emails to 2 hours, but why should I go out of my way to work hard on that, when the emails get done anyway?”
+“I could improve my response time to all emails to 2 hours, but why should I work hard on that when the emails get done, anyway?”

-But when we see it as an OPPORTUNITY, we tend to jump at the task, as it’s an experience where we can quickly grow from.
+But when we see it as an opportunity, we jump at the task, as it’s an experience from which we can quickly grow.

-This may seem like a trivial item, but it makes a BIG difference.
+This may seem trivial, but it makes a BIG difference.

 As Steve Chandler points out in his book “Wealth Warrior”:

-“Everyone has skills they should share with the world, but the problem is they are frozen in the face of making a decision: which road to take?”
+“Everyone has skills they should share with the world, but the problem is they are frozen in the face of deciding: which road to take?”